Adobe Creative Suite

-Wrike first dipped its toes in the project management market in 2006 and has since become one of the industry leaders.
-So far, the vendor has worked with over 20,000 companies, including Google and Hootsuite, and has a user base of 2.3 million project managers, marketers, IT specialists, content, and finance experts.
-Given this impressive CV, our Wrike review explores what makes this platform stand out and how its functionalities simplify managing and organizing work.
+Wrike first dipped its toes in project management in 2006 and has since become one of the industry leaders.
+The vendor has worked with 20,000+ companies, including Google and Hootsuite, and has a user base of 2.3 million project managers, marketers, IT specialists, content, and finance experts.
+Given this impressive CV, our Wrike review explores what makes this platform stand out.
+We, however, didn’t leave out the areas where the platform could improve.

 The vendor takes pride in doubling teams’ productivity with its project management and collaboration tools.
 These, however, aren’t the only products that we’ll focus on in our Wrike review.
 The platform has further expanded its functionality with several add-ons, including Wrike Publish, Wrike Proof, Wrike Resource, Wrike Analyze, Wrike Lock, and Wrike Integration.